yougamehunter/phobot/README.md

     bunny hop node and then tried to run dijkstra or A* on the resulting graph.
     But the search space got far too big far too quickly.
     If we detect a missed jump we could try to optimize this with light backtracking to the point where we jumped?
+- **TeamWork, multiple enemies and group fights:**
+  Currently Phobots do not work together and also do not work with real players.
+  Best you can do is to make them add each other as friends, but that's about it.
+  Phobot instances should be connected over a network and automate the friending part, as well as sharing targets and supporting each other with loot etc..
+  Also, singular Phobot instances are terrible at navigating FFA when many players are there.
+  Phobot might start to chase a player and in the process jump over other players, catching all of their crystals in the process.